redstrate/redstrate.com/content/software/protean.md

 <!--more-->
 ---

-This is one of my first Go and Twitter projects, and i'm actually using it for [@redstrate](https://www.twitter.com/redstrate)!
+This is one of my first Go and Twitter projects, and I'm actually using it for [@redstrate](https://www.twitter.com/redstrate)!